 Basic principles of project management

-While every project is unique in its own way, there are certain project management principles that apply to most projects.
+While every project is unique in its own way, certain management principles apply to most projects.
 These are:

 - project objectives